 Observe UCC Just Peace Sunday, church-wide, by giving your children a biblical look at Just Peace and making a craft with your church youth and children.
-These butterflies can be draped throughout your building in celebration of Just Peace Sunday and in observance of the International Peace Day (September 21).
+These peace doves can be draped throughout your building in celebration of Just Peace Sunday and in observance of the International Peace Day (September 21).
 It will be a vivid witness to your congregation's commitment to peace.

 - While your children are crafting consider inviting them to sing along with music about peacemaking.

-- Consider sending pictures, or the actual cards, to your state and national leaders as an act of advocacy.
+- Consider sending pictures, or the actual doves, to your state and national leaders as an act of advocacy.
 And please send us the pictures so that we can share them with UCC congregations across the country!
 Post them on Twitter and tag @JustPeaceUCC or email email@example.com.

 Download the Just Peace Handbook